What Do Sensory Issues Look Like?

 • Difficulty telling the difference between similar letters

-• Enjoys making noise and/or likes loud music
+• Desire to make noise and/or listen to loud music

 • May have a hard time hearing or responding to verbal instructions or prompts.

 As large as this list is, it is by no means complete.
-If your child exhibits some of these characteristics, or even if you feel that something isn’t quite right about your child, it may be best to go ahead and have her evaluated by an occupational therapist.
+If your child exhibits some of these characteristics, or even if you feel that something isn’t quite right about them, it may be best to go ahead and have them evaluated by an occupational therapist.

 My motto is to leave no stone unturned.
 Check out every possibility until you find out exactly what is wrong.
 Because until you figure it out, you’ll be a lot less likely to get proper treatment or therapy for your child.

-Also keep in mind that SPD can be mistaken for Attention Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD), or even Asperger’s Syndrome.
+Also keep in mind that Sensory Processing Disorder can be mistaken for Attention Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD), or even Asperger’s Syndrome.
 So if you haven’t already done so, download this checklist for identifying sensory issues in your child.

 Like This Page?